 King Piyadasi (Asoka), the beloved of the Gods, in the twentieth year of reign, himself made a royal visit.
 Sakyamuni Buddha was born here, therefore, the (birth Spot) marker stone was worshipped and a stone pillar was erected.
 The lord having been born here, the tax of the Lumbini village was reduced to the eighth part (only).

-In 1978, the Master Plan designed by Prof. Tange was finalized and approved by the Government of Nepal and United Nations.
-In the meantime, Government of Nepal was directly involved in the planning and development of Lumbini through formation of Lumbini Development Committee.
-The committee acquired necessary land, relocated the villages and commenced the development of basic infrastructures including forestation program in the planned area.
+In 1978, the Master Plan designed by Prof. Tange was finalized and approved by the Government of Nepal and the United Nations.
+In the meantime, the Government of Nepal was directly involved in the planning and development of Lumbini through the formation of the Lumbini Development Committee.
+The committee acquired necessary land, relocated the villages and commenced the development of basic infrastructures including forestation programs in the planned area.
 The master plan thus changed the face of Lumbini.
 In 1985, the Lumbini Development Trust Act came into existence and Lumbini Development Trust (LDT) was formed accordingly.
-Now the Trust is responsible for the implementation of the master plan and for the overall development of Lumbini, and other Buddhist sites of Kapilavastu, Devadaha and Ramagrama.
+Now the Trust is responsible for the implementation of the master plan and for the overall development of Lumbini, and other Buddhist sites of Kapilavastu, Devadaha, and Ramagrama.

 CONCEPT OF THE MASTER PLAN